Sydney’s best tea house is spilling the tea…

 “Tea is more like a slow-release caffeine system; it slowly builds up, increasing alertness and then it plateaus – it’s a lot softer than caffeine in coffee.”

-If you’re a coffee drinker, we don’t need to tell you how quick a shot of coffee works.
+If you’re a coffee drinker, we don’t need to tell you how quick a shot of espresso works.

 The Various Health Benefits of Tea